Worried about toilet travel trauma? We look at what travel toilets are really like around the world.

 I can certainly appreciate why some travelers hesitate to go anywhere without a modern flush toilet.
 Serious illnesses bear serious concerns.
 And, let's face it, 'crappy' toilets can be really unpleasant and uncomfortable.
 What kind of vacation involves toilet trauma?
 But if you want an ironclad guarantee of particular standards and services when you travel, well, you won't go very far.

 Nearly all of our favourite destinations brought a bit of toilet culture shock.
 And sometimes it took a while to adjust.
 But we haven't let a throne, commode, or outhouse cast a stench over our travel dreams and neither should you!
+This is our take on travel toilets around the world.

 There are no washroom warranties.